 2 Please reference the question below regarding Social Security Retirement Benefits because only a certain portion is included in your adjusted gross income.

-Yes, the following types of income should be added to the Adjusted Gross Income (line 37 of the 1040, Line 21 of the 1040A, or line 4 of the 1040EZ) listed on your Tax Return in order to determine your Modified Adjusted Gross Income (MAGI) for Covered California.
+Yes, the following types of income should be added to the Adjusted Gross Income (line 7 on Form 1040) listed on your Tax Return in order to determine your Modified Adjusted Gross Income (MAGI) for Covered California.